51114u9/osm.pbf2obf/README.md

 where:

-* `HOMEDIR` - is the full directory path to the cloned directory
+* `HOMEDIR` - is the full directory path to the project cloned
 * `COUNTRY` - country name (find your country on [download.geofabrik.de](http://download.geofabrik.de/))
 * `CONTINENT` - continent name (same as above)
 * `SRCFILE` - filename inside the **osmand** directory on the mobile device, e.g. `Japan_asia.obf`, `Spain_europe.obf`, `Bolivia_southamerica.obf`